 Normalize Scale Gradient

-The Normalize Scale Gradient script, by John Murphy, represents a big step forward in producing the very best results in PixInsight.
-By normalizing images in a robust and consistent way improvements in pixel rejection, gradient simplification and most importantly proper image weighting are all fully realized.
+The Normalize Scale Gradient script, by John Murphy, represents a great tool for producing very good results in PixInsight.
+By normalizing images in a robust and consistent way, improvements in pixel rejection, gradient simplification and most importantly image weighting are all fully realized.
 The following sections explain how to take advantage of this script and why it works.

 After watching the videos the explanation of the errors and incomplete statements I made will make more sense.